-“This is John Smith, 30 years old.
+“The patient is John Smith, a 30-year-old male.
 He was involved in a rollover road traffic collision as a driver, wearing his seatbelt.
 There was no loss of consciousness and there is a suspected pelvic fracture.”

-“He has had pelvic binder applied, 10mg Morphine IV and has been immobilised in an orthopaedic stretcher.”
+“He has had pelvic binder applied, 10mg Morphine IV administered and he has been immobilised in an orthopaedic stretcher.”

 “No known allergies”